irtf-nwcrg/rg-materials/ietf105-2019-07_montreal/ietf105_nwcrg_minutes.md

 Q (Stew Card): what are the “C” is the architecture picture?
 A: this is where we could put the coding.

-C (Vincent): Since you sent your email to the list after updating the I-D, no comment on the two open issues has been received on the list.
+Comment (Vincent): Since you sent your email to the list after updating the I-D, no comment on the two open issues has been received on the list.
 Please make it clear that you want to close the issues and send it on the list.
 Then address the comments recently received from Stuart Card and we'll start a new RGLC.